indykite/indykite-sdk-web/README.md

 ### Init

-To use the functions from the library you first need to initialize the lib.
+To use the UI elements provided by the @indykiteone/indykite-sdk-web library, you first need to initialize lib.
 This should be done in entry point to the app.

 ```javascript
 import { IKUIInit } from "@indykiteone/indykite-sdk-web";